 RTF can make employees feel less anxious, because they won’t feel blindsided by their year-end performance reviews.
 Instead, they’ll have had the chance to recognize and correct issues, as well as learn from their mistakes.
 RTF can also be used to recognize when they are performing well or improving upon past advice, and this continual recognition can help increase their motivation.

 Having regular performance conversations can strengthen leadership in your organization, as your managers will find more opportunities to lead and support their teams.
 They can also easily keep on top of RTF if your system or tools have recurring triggers and automatic reminders for incomplete requests.
+However, it’s important for firms to provide support to managers when it comes to implementing a real-time feedback system.

 It can also improve relationships among your teams and bring them closer together.
 Team members will feel more supported and know that help is easily accessible, and their supervisors and peers will be up-to-date and involved in their work without micromanaging or pestering them.